swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 ## Conclusion {#conclusion}

-We feel like we&#8217;re on to a good thing.
-The lesson went well and we&#8217;re taking the hurdles in our stride.
-It&#8217;s clear to us that we made a good choice in teaching biologist about coding, using the tool which is most prevalent in that research community (R), because they are screaming out for help and are very attentive.
-We&#8217;re both feeling more confident about our teaching skills and gradually identifying effective techniques for getting concepts across.
+We feel like we're on to a good thing.
+The lesson went well and we're taking the hurdles in our stride.
+It's clear to us that we made a good choice in teaching biologist about coding, using the tool which is most prevalent in that research community (R), because they are screaming out for help and are very attentive.
+We're both feeling more confident about our teaching skills and gradually identifying effective techniques for getting concepts across.

-At the same time, we feel that there are some basic concepts around abstraction that we&#8217;re not able to get across.
-We surveyed the students at the beginning of class to find out who&#8217;d been starting to write functions, and few people had (though this was partly because people hadn&#8217;t been writing much code on average).
-Getting across that good programming practice isn&#8217;t just like eating your vegetables and will actually make programming more enjoyable is something that we feel we&#8217;re not getting across well enough yet.
+At the same time, we feel that there are some basic concepts around abstraction that we're not able to get across.
+We surveyed the students at the beginning of class to find out who'd been starting to write functions, and few people had (though this was partly because people hadn't been writing much code on average).
+Getting across that good programming practice isn't just like eating your vegetables and will actually make programming more enjoyable is something that we feel we're not getting across well enough yet.

  [1]: http://nicercode.github.io/guides/repeating-things
  [2]: http://rstudio.com